 We welcome applications from artists, designers and creative thinkers with a mature and cohesive body of work, from a variety of geographical locations.
 The majority of our participants are post-graduates with an active creative or critical practice.
 A limited number of advanced undergraduates (usually in their final year of study) are also accepted.

 When will I find out if I got accepted?

-The priority application deadline is April 1, 2015.
-Applicants are generally informed of their acceptance status by April 15, 2015.
-After this date, applications are reviewed on an ongoing basis.
+Applications for 2020 programs will be available in mid-January.
+Early application is highly recommended.
+Applicants will generally be informed of their acceptance status between May 1-May 15, 2020.
+After this date, applications are reviewed on an ongoing basis, as space allows.

 If you are applying for a grant or other private funding and need earlier notification, we may be able to accommodate you.
 Please email email@example.com to inquire.

 Is the Summer Residency Program the same as Summer Housing?